xXleowXx/gitlab-charts/doc/advanced/geo/index.md

     helm upgrade --install gitlab-geo gitlab/gitlab --namespace gitlab -f secondary.yaml
     ```

 1. Wait for the deployment to complete.
-Watch for the `task-runner` Pod to become `Ready`
+Watch for the `task-runner` Pod to become `Ready`.
+   **Note:** The `geo-logcursor` Pod _will not start properly_ until further configuration
+   steps are completed, as these configure the database it uses.

 We now need to configure the Geo database, via the `task-runner` Pod.